sebleedelisle/ofxLaser/README.md

 ==================

 Version **1.0 beta** is now available.
 This is a significant upgrade from previous versions.
-* Advanced GUI that uses DearIMGui
+* Advanced GUI that uses DearImGui
-* All laser set up is done within the compiled app and saved to config files
+* All lasers, zones and masks are set up within compiled app's UI and saved to config files
 * Much simpler set up in code, see examples
-* Automatic detection of laser controllers (DACs), including etherdream, Helios, and LaserCube
+* Automatic discovery of laser controllers (DACs), with support for Ether Dream, Helios, and LaserCube / LaserDock

 API changes
 * No laser set up required in code any more. laser.setup(), laser.initGui no longer needed.